 And for the most decadent of all the rattan chairs, take a look at this Cocoon chair.
 Isn’t she lovely?

 I predict that the offshoot trend from all of this will be the gorgeous Cesca chair designed by Marcel Breuer.
 You won’t tire of it as easily as you might the others because it’s a classic.
 The only problem is the price.
 The Knoll version will set you back over £1000 each.
-There are some vintage buys to be found, check out my shopping guide here for all the best online vintage suppliers or you can buy a set of 4 Italian made Cesca chair reproductions from Zazous for just £600.
+There are some vintage buys to be found, check out my shopping guide here for all the best online vintage suppliers or you can buy a set of 2 Cesca chair reproductions for just £250.

 If you don’t want to go all out with rattan then there are plenty of lovely accessories you could use instead.
 Lampshades are a fabulous way to introduce a splash of boho chic.
 Not only that but they give off a lovely warm glow and cast spectacular patterns of shadows and lights around them.